Orders ship within 48 hours Mon-Fri via USPS Priority Mail. Orders over $180 after discount ship FREE! WE do not ship to ANY International addresses.

 No one wants to have thinning hair or scanty lashes and brows.
 But is there really anything we can do about it?
 Let's take a look at this sensitive topic so we can separate fact from fiction.

 Because our hair has a huge impact on our appearance, we are invested in maintaining it.
 It then behooves us to understand what we can do to combat hair loss.
-I see just as much concern about lash and brow loss, as scalp hair loss these days.
+I see just as much concern about lash and brow loss as scalp hair loss these days.
 And rightly so.
 Aging shows no mercy on hair loss for many of us.

 You likely already know that scalp hair has a natural growth cycle.
 Did you know that lashes and brows do too?
-You will be relieved to know that while lash loss is scary it is normal (to a point).
+You will be relieved to know that while lash loss is scary, it is normal (to a point).
 The average person will shed 1 – 5 lashes every day.
 The average person has 90 to 150 eyelashes on the upper lid and 70 to 80 eyelashes on the bottom lash line.
 The average lash length is about 0.39 inches, just a little over ¼ inch.
 They do back with the right care.
-However, as we age the growth process may take a little longer.
+However, as we age, the growth process may take a little longer.
 The good news is we can support the process instead of hindering it.

-Here’s some tips to demonstrate what you CAN do for better hair growth.
+Here are some tips to demonstrate what you CAN do for better hair growth.